 Is this program right for you?

-Be the one making a difference and keeping communities safe.
-If you have a relevant diploma, or relevant work experience and are interested in obtaining an applied degree to pursue a law enforcement or public safety career, then this program is for you.
+If you have a relevant diploma, or relevant work experience, and are interested in obtaining a degree to pursue a law enforcement or public safety career, then this program is for you.
+Make a difference and keep communities safe.

 Experienced Instructors

-Be taught and mentored by instructors who are highly experienced subject matter experts in their field.
+Learn and receive mentorship from instructors who are highly experienced subject matter experts in their field.

 Superior Job Candidate